Worried that your twins are getting lumped in together? Encourage individuality in twins to develop their uniqueness and interests.

 2. Encourage your twins to choose

-One of my good friends is a twin, and she told me her parents didn’t always dress them in matchy-matchy clothes.
+One of my good friends is a twin, and she told me her parents didn’t always dress them in identical outfits.
 Instead, they’d go shopping and ask them which clothes they liked.
-They encouraged them to choose their own clothes and establish their style and preference.
+They encouraged them to choose their clothes and establish their style and preference.

 Even if your twins are still too small to shop for clothes, you can still ask them, “Which shirt do you want to wear—the yellow shirt or the blue shirt?”
-They’ll feel empowered making choices, even if it means pointing to one of the shirts you’re holding up.
+They can feel empowered making choices, even if it means pointing to one of the shirts you’re holding up.

 Besides clothes, you can encourage them to choose meals at a restaurant, books they’d like to read, or toys from the store.
-Don’t feel compelled to get them the same matching items all the time.
+See if they’d like different haircuts at the salon, and don’t feel compelled to get them the same matching items all the time.

 3. Address your twins by name

 As much as possible, avoid addressing your twins simply as “the twins.”
-If someone asks how your family is doing, reply with “Siena and Moira started school…” instead of “The twins started school…” Even better: give updates on each twin, “Siena is really into solving puzzles right now…”
+If a family member asks how they’re doing, reply with “Siena and Moira started preschool…” instead of “The twins started preschool…” Even better: give updates on each twin, “Siena is really into solving puzzles right now…”

-Yes, it can take longer to say, spell, or write their individual names than saying “the twins.”
+Yes, it can take longer to say, spell, or write their names than saying “the twins” as a package deal.
 But by calling and talking about them by name, you’re establishing their unique lives and personalities.

-4. Don’t assume your twins will like the same things
+4. Don’t assume your twins like the same things

 And this is just in childhood.
 More than likely, they’ll have equally similar and different interests as they enter adulthood.
-They might go to different colleges, or participate in different activities in school.
+They might go to separate colleges or participate in different activities in the classroom.

-Each of your twins will have her own favorite activities that the other isn’t interested in.
-It’d be unfair to assume that they both like the same things, or force a disinterested twin to participate in activities she’s not interested in.
+Each of your twins has her favorite activities that the other may not be interested in.
+It’d be unfair to assume that they both like the same things or force a disinterested twin to participate in activities she doesn’t want to.

-Yes, more often than not, they’ll enjoy similar interests, but this won’t apply to everything, either.
+Yes, as peers, they’ll enjoy similar interests more often than not, but this may not apply to everything.